top of page

-Until I decided to stop pretending that the world made sense.
+And then I decided to stop pretending that the world made sense

 I graduated from Princeton University and Harvard Law School.
 I was educated with men and women who were bred to become leaders in government and titans of Wall Street.
 I was a business affairs executive in the entertainment industry and enjoyed the money and perks that accompany “success.”

-But nine years ago, I had an epiphany.
+But twelve years ago, I had an epiphany.

 I realized that I was making more money each year, yet struggling to maintain my lifestyle.
 I was working harder at a job I could lose in a “restructuring.”
 I was spending less time with my family.
 The world was changing in ways that weren’t making my life better.
 And no matter who was elected or what they promised, the problems kept getting worse.